 They are more fragile though and should never be dragged over hard surfaces.
 Additional maintenance will be required throughout the lifetime of a fiberglass kayak as scratches and punctures will have to be routinely covered with resin, additional fiberglass, and sometimes gel coat depending on the kayak’s finish.

 Plastic kayaks make up the majority of sea kayaks.
 They’re more cost-effective, and a little heavier than fiberglass, but it’s nice not having to worry about damaging them.
 They’re essentially maintenance-free and the only thing you have to consider is limiting extended exposure to sunshine when the boat’s not in use.

-Because of the construction, you may find that dimensions of the hatches are smaller than in fiberglass boats, and depending on what sort of gear you’re carrying it may not fit as well.
+Because of the construction, you may find that the dimensions of the hatches are smaller than in fiberglass kayaks, and depending on what sort of gear you’re carrying it may not fit as well.